This is how you check whether your security seals supplier is CTPAT compliant

 CTPAT dictates that a high security seal must be affixed to all loaded containers bound for the United States.
 All seals must meet or exceed the ISO 17712:2013 standard for high security seals.
 In this article CTPAT and its benefits will be explained shortly.
 Then ISO 17712:2013 standard’s implications for CTPAT compliant security seal suppliers will be discussed.
 Finally, this post describes how you can check whether your security seal supplier is CTPAT compliant.

-CTPAT and its benefits for carriers
+CTPAT benefits for carriers

-• Reduced number of CBP examinations
+- Reduced number of CBP examinations

-• Front of the line inspections
+- Front of the line inspections

-• Shorter wait times at the border
+- Shorter wait times at the border

-• Assignment of a Supply Chain Security Specialist to the company
+- Assignment of a Supply Chain Security Specialist to the company

-• Importer eligibility to participate in the Importer Self-Assessment Program (ISA)
+- Importer eligibility to participate in the Importer Self-Assessment Program (ISA)

 Being a CTPAT partner offers various advantages for carriers

 If you are CTPAT compliant you are also compliant to various foreign partnership programs, such as European Union’s Authorized Economic Operator Program, Mexico’s NEED Program and Canada’s Border Services Agency’s Partners in Protection Program.
-If you are an exporter to any of these areas or other areas that provide mutual recognition to CTPAT, being a CTPAT partners smooths international trade.
+If you are an exporter to any of these areas or other areas that provide mutual recognition to CTPAT, being a CTPAT partner smooths international trade.

 CTPAT requires the use of ISO 17712:2013 certified high security seals for sealing cargo bound for the U.S. This standard requires independent confirmation in 3 areas:

-1. Testing the physical strength of a security seal.
+- Testing the physical strength of a security seal.
 ISO 17712 defines 3 types of security seals.
 Of these 3 only high (“H”) security seals are CTPAT compliant.
 Security seal suppliers must use independent and accredited third-party laboratories to validate a seal’s classification.
 These labs must be accredited according to ISO/IEC 17025 to perform testing specific to ISO 17712.

-2. Auditing of manufacturers’ security related business processes.
+- Auditing of manufacturers’ security related business processes.
 ISO 17712 defines over 2 dozen required practices, such as facility risk assessments and access controls to production and storage areas.
 Suppliers’ compliance should be demonstrated through an independent and accredited certification as well.

-3. Security seals must be designed and constructed with tamper indicative features that generate tell-tale evidence of tampering.
+- Security seals must be designed and constructed with tamper indicative features that generate tell-tale evidence of tampering.

 Hoefon Security Seals offers various CTPAT compliant high security seals